dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/reorderlist/using-postbacks-with-reorderlist-vb.md

 uid: web-forms/overview/ajax-control-toolkit/reorderlist/using-postbacks-with-reorderlist-vb
 title: "Using Postbacks with ReorderList (VB) | Microsoft Docs"
 author: wenz
 description: "The ReorderList control in the AJAX Control Toolkit provides a list that can be reordered by the user via drag and drop.
-Whenever the list is reordered, a po..." ms.author: riande ms.date: 06/02/2008 ms.assetid: e5b6ed70-19ed-4024-ba4f-6d78e8acdc0f
+Whenever the list is reordered, a po...
+(VB)" ms.author: riande ms.date: 06/02/2008 ms.assetid: e5b6ed70-19ed-4024-ba4f-6d78e8acdc0f